LethaMasahiro/digital-garden-level-design/_notes/Methods/Pacing Diagram.md

 Concrete:
 - create a level with a boss fight, pushing them directly into the fight will cause discomfort and frustration or anxiety
-- keeping the tension on one level will cause boredom
+- keeping the tension on one level without increasing or decreasing it will cause boredom
 - increasing the pacing linearly might be too predictable

 ## Approach/ Solution

 - use the three-act structure and write it down on a timeline.
-	- First act:
+	- First act: The setup of the plot
-	- Second Act:
+	- Second Act: The confrontation
-	- Third Act:
+	- Third Act: The resolution

 ![](https://i.imgur.com/mg3KXr1.png)
 (Three-act-structure, https://www.worldofleveldesign.com/categories/wold-members-tutorials/peteellis/level-design-pacing-gameplay-beats-part1.php)